Three Reasons For Modification of Child Custody In Minnesota

 • Minor child’s substance abuse or significant mental health if left untreated by a parent,

-• Significant mental health concerns affecting a parent’s ability to care for a child, and
+• Significant mental health concerns affecting a parent’s ability to care for a child, or

 • Repeated intentional obstruction or violations of court-ordered parenting time of the other parent.